LannyRipple/papyri/README.md

-  -h, --help            show this help message and exit --world WORLD         location of your world folder or save folder --type {java,bds}     server type, bedrock or java --includeunlimitedtracking
+  -h, --help            show this help message and exit --world WORLD         location of your world folder or save folder --type {java,bds}     server type, bedrock or java --btw                 adjust map centers for Better Than Wolves --includeunlimitedtracking
                         include maps that have unlimited tracking on, this includes older maps from previous Minecraft versions